-A recipe that I have prepared several times now is the Iced Almond-Lemon Loaf Cake, a versatile sweet treat that complements coffee or tea and can be served for any meal or course of the day.
+A recipe that I have prepared several times now is the Almond Lemon Cake, a versatile sweet treat that complements coffee or tea and can be served for any meal or course of the day.
 Simple to prepare, I prefer to get my arm workout in and hand beat with my trusty OXO whisk rather than lug out any heavy machinery.

 I always have all of the ingredients lying around, especially an extra large container of plain Stonyfield yogurt, making it a no-brainer for last minute meals.
-I have also substituted other citrus flavors and vanilla for almond.
+I have also substituted other citrus flavors and vanilla for almond in a pinch.

 - 10 tablespoons unsalted butter room temperature, plus soft butter for greasing the pan, 1¼ sticks